Following system colour scheme Selected dark colour scheme Selected light colour scheme

 Abstract

-This PEP introduces a suite of functions in the C API to safely attach to an interpreter.
-For example:
+This PEP introduces a suite of functions in the C API to safely attach to an interpreter by preventing finalization.
+In particular:

 static int